 Before creating a website, think about choosing a content management system that supports accessibility.
 I recommend Joomla.

-Next, choose accessibility compliant Joomla template.
+Next, choose an accessibility compliant Joomla template.

 We can recommend several popular extensions for the Joomla!
 CMS: